History of Cuba: Elections and independence

-As a precondition to Cuba's independence, the United States demanded that this amendment be approved fully and without changes by the Constituent Assembly as an appendix to the new constitution.
-Faced with this alternative, the appendix was approved, after heated debate, by a margin of four votes.
-Governor Wood admitted: "Little or no independence had been left to Cuba with the Platt Amendment and the only thing appropriate was to seek annexation".
+On 6 April 1901, the Constituent Assembly rejected the Platt Amendment by a vote of 24 to 2.
+The United States demanded that this amendment be approved fully and without changes by the Constituent Assembly as an appendix to the new constitution.
+US Secretary of War Elihu Root told Governor Wood to convey to the Cuban delegates that “they never can have any further government in Cuba, except the intervening Government of the United States, until they have [approved the Platt Amendment].”
+On 12 June 1901, after heated debate, the Constituent Assembly approved the appendix by a margin of four votes.
+Wood later admitted privately to US President Roosevelt: "Little or no independence had been left to Cuba with the Platt Amendment and the only thing appropriate was to seek annexation".

-In the presidential elections of 31 December 1901, Tomás Estrada Palma, a U.S. citizen still living in the United States, was the only candidate.
+In the presidential elections of 31 December 1901, Tomás Estrada Palma, an American still living in the United States, was the only candidate.
 His adversary, General Bartolomé Masó, withdrew his candidacy in protest against U.S. favoritism and the manipulation of the political machine by Palma's followers.
-Palma was elected to be the Republic's first President, although he only returned to Cuba four months after the election.
+Palma was elected to be the Republic's first President.

+Early 20th century (1902–1959)

 The U.S. occupation officially ended when Palma took office on 20 May 1902.

-Early 20th century (1902 - 1959)

-In 1902, the United States handed over control to a Cuban government.
-As a condition of the transfer, the Cuban state had included in its constitution provisions implementing the requirements of the Platt Amendment, which among other things gave the United States the right to intervene militarily in Cuba.
 Havana and Varadero soon became popular tourist resorts.
-Though some efforts were made to ease Cuba's ethnic tensions through government policies, racism and informal discrimination towards blacks and mestizos remained widespread during this era.
+Though some efforts were made to ease Cuba's ethnic tensions through government policies, racism and informal discrimination towards blacks and mestizos remained widespread.

-President Tomás Estrada Palma was elected in 1902, and Cuba was declared independent, though Guantanamo Bay was leased to the United States as part of the Platt Amendment.
+Guantanamo Bay was leased to the United States as part of the Platt Amendment.
 The status of the Isle of Pines as Cuban territory was left undefined until 1925, when the United States finally recognized Cuban sovereignty over the island.
-Estrada Palma, a frugal man, governed successfully for his four-year term; yet when he tried to extend his time in office, a revolt ensued.
+Palma governed successfully for his four-year term; yet when he tried to extend his time in office, a revolt ensued.